-The Seaweed Series
+The Seaweed Series -The Beginning of the obsession.

 Miniatures woven from watercolour studies of seaweed